berenslab/contrastive-ne/readme.md

 # Contrastive Neighbor Embedding Methods

-This repo contains code that can create a (non-) parametric embedding suitable for data visualization with various constrastive losses.
+This repo contains code to create a (non-) parametric embedding suitable for data visualization with various contrastive losses.

 # Installation